annmaureen254/SyriaTel-Telecomunication/README.md

 # Features include:

-state - Client's residence.
+state - Client's residence. <br>
-account length - How long they have had the subscription. area code - Client's area code. phone number - Client's phone number. international plan - Is the client subscribed to the international plan?(yes/no). voice mail plan - Is the client subscribed to the voice mail plan?(yes/no). number vmail messages - The number of the voicemail messages. total day minutes, calls, charge - the client's daily minutes, calls, and charges. total eve minutes, calls, charge - the client's evening minutes, calls, and charges. total night minutes, calls, charge -the client's night minutes, calls, and charges. total intl minutes, calls, charge - the client's total international minutes, calls, and charges. customer service calls - how many times the customer service line was called. churn - The response variable we will be targeting.
+account length - How long they have had the subscription. <br>
+area code - Client's area code. <br>
+phone number - Client's phone number. <br>
+international plan - Is the client subscribed to the international plan?(yes/no). <br>
+voice mail plan - Is the client subscribed to the voice mail plan?(yes/no). <br>
+number vmail messages - The number of the voicemail messages. <br>
+total day minutes, calls, charge - the client's daily minutes, calls, and charges. <br>
+total eve minutes, calls, charge - the client's evening minutes, calls, and charges. <br>
+total night minutes, calls, charge -the client's night minutes, calls, and charges. <br>
+total intl minutes, calls, charge - the client's total international minutes, calls, and charges. <br>
+customer service calls - how many times the customer service line was called. <br>
+churn - The response variable we will be targeting.

 # Project Plan